Important distinctions between Sport for Development, Sport Development and Sport Entertainment

 |Sport for development almost entirely depends on donor funding and grants.||Sport Development is mostly dependent governmental organisations and corporations with special interest in specific sports||Able to sustain itself through the profits generated|

-It is in the interest of all those involved to familiarize themselves with the different sectors of sport because, as this article has demonstrated.
+It is in the interest of all those involved to familiarize themselves with the different sectors of sports because, as this article has demonstrated.
 Not all sports are created equal.
-So before you encourage someone to join a specific sport club take time to research what that sport club seeks to achieve and make sure those are aligned with your objectives.
+B

-Now that you have the basic knowledge you should be comfortable joining a sports club.
 Remember any form of participation is better than none.
 If you enjoyed reading this, you might also enjoy Historical Social change Motivated by Sports inspired by similar topics.
-Subscribe to learn more about sport (for) development (and peace), athletic development, exercise science and human movement studies.
+Subscribe below for more articles about Sports (for) development (and peace), athletic development, exercise science, and Human movement studies.
 As always, until next time.
 Keep moving.